 Vue, on the way to St. Gerlach, has a great terrace with a view on a magnificent children’s playground with a giant wooden ship.

 Valkenburg is an old fortress town with a castle ruin (the erstwhile seat of ‘the lords of Valkenburg’) dominating it.
+The ruin itself is a very interesting place to visit and is has an amazing view of the town and the surroundings.
 After seeing the caves and the Dutch Mining Museum, or a ride on the cable towards the Wilhelmina Tower (68 meters high) there are more restaurants and terraces than you’ll ever be able to visit during one stay.